barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 ![Government crypto payments](../images/payments/payments-gov-crypto.png)

 The underlying payment mechanism in such a case would be extremely simple.
-* The Sender has a crypto-wallet on her device, possibly provided/facilitated by a bank.
+* The Sender has a crypto-wallet on her device, possibly provided/facilitated by a commercial bank.
 She issues a payment to the network of trusted nodes.
 This network will almost certainly be non-public with the compute capacity owned entirely by the central bank or with the national retail banks all offering [hash power][111].
-* The payment will probably be attached to a block in a way similar to how existing blockchains operate and confirmed by the network.
+* The payment is attached to a block in a way similar to how existing blockchains operate and confirmed by the network.
 * At this point the Receiver's wallet has received the amount.
 The transaction has been immutably recorded in the network's distributed ledger.